-- The majority of Medicaid spending on long-term services-59 percent-is for institutional care.
-That's because the way Medicaid is structured favors institutional care.
-The federal government pays a portion of each state's Medicaid expenditures, provided that the state's program meets certain criteria.
-Among those criteria is mandatory coverage of long-term nursing home care (institutional care) for adults.
+- The majority of Medicaid spending on long-term services-59 percent-is for institutional care.5 That's because the way Medicaid is structured favors institutional care.
+The federal government pays a portion of each state's Medicaid expenditures, provided that the state's program meets certain criteria.6 Among those criteria is mandatory coverage of long-term nursing home care (institutional care) for adults.
 By contrast, coverage of home-and community-based services is not required, although all states provide some of these services. - The availability and use of community-based long-term services varies widely from state to state.
-Spending on these services ranges from 12 percent of total Medicaid long-term services spending in Mississippi to almost 75 percent in Vermont.
-And while nine states spend more than 50 percent of their Medicaid long-term services budget on community-based care, 11 states spend less than 30 percent. - The variation in spending suggests that access to home- and community-based care can be improved in most states.
+Spending on these services ranges from 12 percent of total Medicaid long-term services spending in Mississippi to almost 75 percent in Vermont.7 And while nine states spend more than 50 percent of their Medicaid long-term services budget on community-based care, 11 states spend less than 30 percent.8 - The variation in spending suggests that access to home- and community-based care can be improved in most states.

-What Health Reform Will Do
+What Health Reform Does

-- Create a new Medicaid option for states to provide home- and community-based attendant services and supports. - What Health Reform Will Do: - Health reform will establish a new Medicaid state plan option called the Community First Choice Option.
-This option will cover community-based attendant services and supports to help Medicaid beneficiaries with daily activities and health-related tasks. - States that take up this option will receive a 6 percentage point increase in their federal match for costs associated with the program. - Why This Will Make a Difference - Many of the options that states use to add home- and community-based services to their Medicaid programs allow them to limit access to these services by establishing program caps or waiting lists, or by offering services in limited regions rather than statewide. - States that use the Community First Choice Option will have to provide services and supports to all people who meet the program's needs-based criteria.
+- Creates a new Medicaid option for states to provide home- and community-based attendant services and supports. - What Health Reform Does: - Health reform establishes a new Medicaid state plan option called the Community First Choice Option, starting October 1, 2011.
+This option covers community-based attendant services and supports to help Medicaid beneficiaries with daily activities and health-related tasks. - States that take up this option will receive a 6 percentage point increase in their federal match for costs associated with the program. - Why This Makes a Difference: - Many of the options that states use to add home- and community-based services to their Medicaid programs allow them to limit access to these services by establishing program caps or waiting lists, or by offering services in limited regions rather than statewide.
+Many require that the programs be budget-neutral. - States that use the Community First Choice Option will have to provide services and supports to all people who meet the program's needs-based criteria.
 Services will have to be offered statewide.
-This will expand access to these services for Medicaid recipients. - The 6 percentage point increase in the federal match for expenses associated with Community First Choice is significant and will help states cover the costs of expanding these services.
+This will expand access to these services for Medicaid recipients.
+States will also have more latitude because the program does not have to be budget-neutral. - The 6 percentage point increase in the federal match for expenses associated with Community First Choice is significant and will help states cover the costs of expanding these services.

-• Give states incentives to make program changes that have been shown to increase the use of home- and community-based services.
+• Gives states incentives to make program changes that have been shown to increase the use of home- and community-based services.

-- What Health Reform Will Do: - Health reform will create a second optional program.
-This option will give additional federal funding to states if they make structural and administrative changes to their Medicaid programs-changes that have been shown to reduce nursing home use, increase the use of home and community services, and help contain spending on longterm services. - Participating states will be required to develop a plan that details how they will increase use of home- and community-based services in their Medicaid programs. - States that take up this option will receive an increase of up to 5 percentage points in their federal matching payments for the associated costs.
+- What Health Reform Does: - Health reform creates a second optional program, State Balancing Incentive Payment Program, effective October 1, 2011 through September 30, 2015.
+This option gives additional federal funding to states if they make structural and administrative changes to their Medicaid programs-changes that have been shown to reduce nursing home use, increase the use of home and community services, and help contain spending on long-term services. - Participating states will be required to develop a plan that details how they will increase use of home- and community-based services in their Medicaid programs. - States that take up this option will receive an increase of up to 5 percentage points in their federal matching payments for the associated costs.
 States that currently have the lowest use of community-based services will get the largest increases.